motsoape/MamsCodingAcademy/README.md

 # MamsCodingAcademy
-This repo is for Mamelodi Coding Academy community projects
+This repo is for Mamelodi Coding Academy community project